girgismicheal/Customer-Churn-Classification-using-R/README.md

 Split = ”information”|    	0.7894	     | 0.7905
 - There is no difference with changing the splitting strategies only.

-Change the cp
+##### Change the cp

 Parameters	| Train accuracy	 | Test accuracy :-------------------------:|:---------------:|:-------------------------:
 cp = 0 |	0.8619|	0.7517
 cp = 0.01 (default)|	0.7894|	0.7905
 cp = 0.001|	0.8493	|0.7823
-- Cp = 0 suffer toghly from overfitting
+- Cp = 0 suffer toughly from over-fitting

--
-Change the maxdepth
+##### Change the maxdepth

 Parameters	| Train accuracy	 | Test accuracy :-------------------------:|:---------------:|:-------------------------:
 maxdepth = 3 (default)|	0.7894	|0.7905
 maxdepth = 2|	0.7603|	0.7694

-- Pruning reduces the complexity of the tree and reduces the overfitting.
+- Pruning reduces the complexity of the tree and reduces the over-fitting.
 But not improves the overall accuracy.
 After trying to prune the model it’s accuracy dropped from .794 to 0.768 by changing the cp to be “.1”.

-## xgboost
+## Xgboost
 ```{r}
 set.seed(42)
 xgb <- xgboost(data =as.matrix(subset(sapply(train_data, unclass), select = -Churn)) , label = train_actual, max_depth = 3, nround=70)